Theatre and Dance Department Mission, Philosophy and Outcomes

 Students will develop an understanding of theatrical expression through creative application of knowledge in the areas of performance, management, directing, research, analysis, design and technology.

-Students will engage in and support the collaborative nature of the production process and evaluate the artistic choices that contribute to the theatrical event.
+Students will engage in and support the collaborative nature of the production process and evaluate the artistic choices that contribute to the theatrical and dance event.

-Students will discover and prepare for the range of theatrical opportunities and challenges that await them beyond their college experience.
+Students will discover and prepare for the range of theatrical and dance opportunities and challenges that await them beyond their college experience.

 Students will embrace partnership, empathy, and professionalism in an effort to promote the individual, civic, and social responsibilities necessary for a fulfilling life.